 Students may not transfer to another college or school after they have completed sixty (60) semester hours of coursework in residence.
 A student who wishes to seek an exception to this rule should petition the dean’s office of the college into which he or she would like to transfer.
 Approval of the petition will take into account the student’s ability to graduate within four years of entering the University.

+- Portfolio: Portfolios should include 12 works of art, including 2 works from direct observation.
 See Preparing your Portfolio for requirements and suggestions.

 Students will be emailed notification via a Secure Academic Note (SAN) that reports their application results, whether they are admitted or declined.
 Typically, notification is sent mid-July.
 Please do not contact the department about the status of your application; you will be notified when decisions have been made.